CSFoodRescueCapstone/Ushahidi_Installation/README.md

 ### Install PHP

-Homebrew seems like the easiest way to install PHP on a Mac, so if you don't already have it, you can download and install with
+Homebrew seems like the easiest way to install PHP on a Mac, so if you don't already have it, you can download and install with:
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```